mzlogin/awesome-adb/README.en.md

           RX bytes:116266821 TX bytes:8311736
 ```

-If the above command still can not get the desired information, then you can try the following command (part of the system version is available):
+If the above two commands still don't get the desired information, then you can try the following command (available in some system):

 ```sh
 adb shell netcfg
 ```

-Example output:
+Sample output:

 ```sh
 wlan0    UP                               10.129.160.99/20  0x00001043 f8:a9:d0:17:42:4d